Who can register a death?

 Book an appointment

-To book an appointment visit the Kent County Council website.
+If you need to book an appointment, please visit the Kent County Council website.

 All deaths must be registered with a registrar where the death occurred.